feiltom/alfix/README.md

 shown in some points.
 And of course there might be other bugs.
 And finally, at best Alfix can only be as correct as the source data on eLearn.
 There are bugs, typos and other mistakes in it too.
+If you notice a problem then please make sure you're running the latest available version of the code before reporting it: do `git pull` and restart Alfix.

 Some known issues and future plans are listed in the project [TODO](TODO.md).
 Bug reports and other feature requests on the GitLab issue tracker are